xavierdrucker/Troubleshooting-Sluggish-PC/README.md

 I have selected End Task for some of the unnecessary applications to help reduce CPU usage so the computer won't be so sluggish.

 <img width="2554" height="1301" alt="Screenshot 2026-09-03 at 8 41 55 PM" src="https://github.com/user-attachments/assets/72e213c5-76c0-4df1-ac8f-67751a30a015" />
-Now, I headed back to SpiceWorks (helpdesk ticketing system), replied to the user, and informed him that his computer was running smoothly again and that the issue was high CPU usage.
+Now, I headed back to SpiceWorks (helpdesk ticketing system), replied to the user, and informed him/her that the computer was running smoothly again and that the issue was high CPU usage.

 <img width="620" height="680" alt="Screenshot 2026-09-03 at 8 41 55 PM copy" src="https://github.com/user-attachments/assets/77133e02-4b27-461d-bf1c-ecea9127b51f" />